dmcwee/azure-docs/articles/active-directory/saas-apps/servicenow-tutorial.md

 ### Assign the Azure AD test user

 In this section, you'll enable B.Simon to use Azure single sign-on by granting access to ServiceNow.
+**Note:** During SSO setup it is useful to add the Azure AD account used for SSO configuration to ServiceNow to make the SSO testing and validation faster.

 1. In the Azure portal, select **Enterprise Applications** > **All applications**.
 1. In the applications list, select **ServiceNow**.